portugueslab/stytra/docs/source/userguide/8_faqs.rst

 I need to setup Stytra to run experiments on my computer.
 What should I do?
 ...........................................................................
-Look at installation
+Look at the :ref:`Installation` and :ref:`Computer configuration <compconfig>` sections of the documentation.

 I need to design a new stimulus.
 What should I do?
 ..................................................
-Look at the stimuli library
+Look at the stimuli library for inspiration

 What are all these Param(n.) things?
 Do I have to care?
 .......................................................